-He returned to the minors with the Montreal Royals and the Toronto Maple Leafs of the International League (1933), ending his baseball career at age 34.
+He returned to the minors with the Montreal Royals and the Toronto Maple Leafs of the International League in 1933, ending his baseball career at age 34.
 Overall in the minors, he had 79 home runs and ~520 RBI.

 Pickering served in the U.S. Army during World War II (BN).
 He worked for the Modesto, CA police department 20 years, including seven years as Chief of Police (1945-1952).
-He then spent ten years as a jailer for the Stanislaus County CA sheriff's department before retiring in 1964.
+He then spent ten years as a jailer for the Stanislaus County, CA sheriff's department before retiring in 1964.
 He also served 18 years on the Selective Service Board.
-He died at age 70 in a Hospital in Modesto after a brief illness on May 13, 1970 and is buried at Lakewood Memorial Park in Hughson, CA.
+He died at age 70 on May 13, 1970 in a hospital in Modesto after a brief illness and is buried at Lakewood Memorial Park in Hughson, CA.